MartinSedlacek/LRS-FEI/README.md

 # LRS-FEI
+A short guide on how to work with preinstalled ubuntu LRS.
 ## Setup simulation with LRS-Ubuntu image
 1. Open terminator with LRS layout.
 2. In 1st terminal launch gazebo: `gazebo <path_to_world>/fei_lrs_gazebo.world`